AACT Member-Only Content

 Teacher Notes

-• Based on the substances you choose, set a predetermined shipping amount for the assignment.
+- Based on the substances you choose, set a predetermined shipping amount (by mass or volume, for example) for the assignment.
 This way, everyone is using a standard amount when researching shipping costs.
+Depending on the chemicals on your list and how they are typically measured, you may need to provide a mass limit for solids, volume limit for liquids, etc.

-• Give the students a choice of how they want to present their project information to the class.
-All should complete a SDS (Safety Data Sheet) and GHS (Global Harmonized System label) sheet for their substance as well as a Shipping Label for their container.
+- Give the students a choice of how they want to present their project information to the class.
+All should complete a SDS (Safety Data Sheet) and GHS (Global Harmonized System) label sheet for their substance as well as a Shipping Label for their container.
 I suggest having students turn these in as part of their grade.
-After that, allow them options for the rest (poster, Prezi, video, etc.).
+After that, allow them options for the rest (physical poster, Prezi, video, etc.).

 For the Student